kHorozhanov/cookieconsent/docs/essential/getting-started.md

 You should now see the consent modal pop up!

 <CustomBlock type="tip" title="Tip">
-You can also define external translation files.
-Check out the dedicated [language section](/reference/configuration-reference.html#language-translations).
+You can also define [external translation files](/advanced/language-configuration.html#external-translations).

 </CustomBlock>